White Rose: Actions: The leaflets and graffiti

 On 3, 8, and 15 February 1943, Alexander Schmorell, Hans Scholl, and Willi Graf used tin stencils to write slogans like "Down with Hitler" and "Freedom" on the walls of the university and other buildings in Munich.

+Months later, a smuggled copy of the sixth leaflet caught the attention of UK Prime Minister Winston Churchill, who had millions of copies printed and, in summer and fall of 1943, dropped over Germany by Royal Air Force pilots.

 Capture, Gestapo interrogation and trial

 On 18 February 1943, the Scholls brought a suitcase full of leaflets to the university main building.
 They hurriedly dropped stacks of copies in the empty corridors for students to find when they left the lecture rooms.
 Leaving before the lectures had ended, the Scholls noticed that there were some left-over copies in the suitcase and decided to distribute them.
 Sophie flung the last remaining leaflets from the top floor down into the atrium.
 This spontaneous action was observed by the university maintenance man, Jakob Schmid, who called the Gestapo.
 The university doors were locked, and the fate of brother and sister were sealed.
 Hans and Sophie Scholl were taken into Gestapo custody.
 A draft of a seventh pamphlet, written by Christoph Probst, was found in the possession of Hans Scholl at the time of his arrest by the Gestapo.
 While Sophie Scholl got rid of incriminating evidence before being taken into custody, Hans did try to destroy the draft of the last leaflet by tearing it apart and trying to swallow it.
 However, the Gestapo recovered enough of it and were able to match the handwriting with other writings from Probst, which they found when they searched Hans's apartment.

 Christoph was captured on 20 February.
 The main Gestapo interrogator was Robert Mohr, who initially thought Sophie was innocent.
 However, after Hans had confessed, Sophie assumed full responsibility in an attempt to protect other members of the White Rose.

 The Scholls and Probst were scheduled to stand trial before the Volksgerichtshof—the Nazi "People's Court" infamous for its unfair political trials, which more often than not ended with a death sentence—on 22 February 1943.
 They were found guilty of treason.
 Roland Freisler, head judge of the court, sentenced them to death.
 The three were executed the same day by guillotine at Stadelheim Prison.
 Sophie went under the guillotine first, followed by Hans and then Christoph.
 While Sophie and Christoph were silent as they died, Hans yelled "es lebe die Freiheit!" (long live freedom) as the blade fell.

 Willi Graf had already been arrested on 18 February 1943; in his interrogations, which continued until his execution in October 1943, he successfully covered other members of the group.
 Alexander Schmorell was recognized, denounced and arrested on 24 February 1943, after his return to Munich following an unsuccessful effort to travel to Switzerland.
 Kurt Huber was taken into custody on 26 February, and only then did the Gestapo learn about his role within the White Rose group.